cseagle/sk3wldbg/README.md

 As an alternative to building the plugin yourself, pre-built binaries for IDA 6.9 (Windows, Linux, OS X), including 32-bit versions of the Unicorn library are available in the bin directory.
 Install these per the instructions above.
-For start need add additional libraries (like libglib-2.0-0.dll, libintl-8.dll ...) near Unicorn1.dll or install msys2/cygwin:
+Pleasae note that the Unicorn library depends on glib-2.0 and libintl.
+For Linux users, make sure the 32-bit versions of these libraries are installed using your package manager.
+For OS X users, these libraries may be installed with brew or macports.
+Windows users will need libglib-2.0-0.dll, libintl-8.dll, libgcc_s_dw2-1.dll, and any other required libraries from Mingw or cygwin installed into their IDA directory or in a system search path.
+To install using msys2/cygwin:

 Msys2: